Zionist antisemitism: In the United States

 In the US, left-wing Jews and others have accused mainstream Zionists of using antisemitic tropes against progressive Jews and of allying with Christian and conservative antisemites.
 Austin Ahlman of The Intercept said that Zionist organization Democratic Majority for Israel (DMFI) employed antisemitic tropes during the 2020 election after DMFI released attack ads criticizing the progressive Jewish California politician Sara Jacobs.
 The ads emphasized Jacobs' wealthy background, portraying her "fortune and privileged life" as making her out of touch with ordinary Americans.
 The Intercept said that the "imagery and language employed by many of the ads are reminiscent of common antisemitic tropes", noting that DMFI had previously endorsed wealthy non-Jewish candidates.
 Rachel Rosen, a DMFI spokesperson, denied accusations that the ads were antisemitic.

 In August 2022, the left-wing Jewish organization IfNotNow tweeted that AIPAC was antisemitic after AIPAC said that "George Soros has a long history of backing anti-Israel groups" and that "J Street & Soros work to undermine" pro-Israel Democrats.
 IfNotNow tweeted that AIPAC was not a Jewish organization, did not represent Jews, and in allegedly promoting antisemitic conspiracy theories about Soros, AIPAC had become part of the "antisemitic far right".

-The March for Israel, held in Washington, D.C., in November 2023, featured the Christians United for Israel founder and Evangelical pastor John Hagee as a speaker.
+The March for Israel, held in Washington, D.C., in November 2023 featured the Christians United for Israel founder and Evangelical pastor John Hagee as a speaker.
 No Jewish clergy were invited to speak.
 Hagee has sparked controversy in the past for claiming that Jews were responsible for the Holocaust by being "disobedient" to God, that God sent Hitler, and that Hitler was of Jewish descent.
 Critics, including progressive Jewish organizations, denounced Hagee's presence.
 Rabbi Jill Jacobs of T'ruah tweeted that she and other members of the Progressive Israel Network believe Hagee's "so-called support of Israel is based in antisemitism".
-Writing for MondoWeiss, Rabbi Jessica Rosenberg and Reverend Allyn Maxfield-Steele wrote that Hagee's presence was "entirely predictable...for those familiar with the long-standing alliance between Zionists and antisemites" and that supporting Israel doesn't automatically make someone an ally to Jewish people.
+Writing for Mondoweiss, Rabbi Jessica Rosenberg and Reverend Allyn Maxfield-Steele wrote that Hagee's presence was "entirely predictable...for those familiar with the long-standing alliance between Zionists and antisemites" and that supporting Israel doesn't automatically make someone an ally to Jewish people.

+Also in November 2023, businessman Elon Musk endorsed an antisemitic tweet claiming that "Jews push the exact kind of dialectical hatred against whites that they claim to want people to stop using against them."
+A day later, Musk announced he would ban pro-Palestinian slogans such as "decolonization" and "from the river to the sea" on Twitter, for which he received praise from Anti-Defamation League (ADL) CEO Jonathan Greenblatt.
+Columnist Michelle Goldberg wrote in The New York Times that "Musk appears to have learned the lesson that ardent Zionism can function as an alibi for antisemitism."
+The Guardian writer and senior editor Sam Wolfson wrote, "Over and over again, alleged antisemites or those who give platforms to antisemites have had their offenses chalked off by some in the pro-Israel movement, as long as they show sufficient deference to the Israeli project."